IBM-Cloud/terraform-provider-ibm/website/docs/d/schematics_output.html.markdown

 * `output_values` - The output values exported as a map of key:value pairs
 * `output_json` - The JSON representation of the output values data in string format.
-* `resource_controller_url` - The URL of the IBM Cloud dashboard that can be used to explore and view details about the workspace.